Staying in the UK on a visa after a divorce

 The best thing to do is talk to a specialist immigration adviser about staying in the UK.

-If you’ve experienced domestic violence
+If you’ve experienced domestic abuse

 If your relationship has broken down because of domestic violence, you’ll usually be able to apply to settle in the UK (also known as getting ‘indefinite leave to remain’).